wouterbulten/api-sdk/README.md

 - HTML and PDF versions of test reports
 - Integrate tests very easily through our Javascript SDK

+##Tests available
+See our [products list](docs/available-products.md) for an overview of tests currently available.
+More tests are added continuously.

 ## Getting started
 The recommended way to access the 123test API is by utilizing our client side Javascript library.
 See the [Javascript Documentation](docs/js) for more information and code examples.